hyperledger/indy-hipe/text/0164-did-indy-method/README.md

 ### Self-Certification of DIDs
 Previously, NYM transactions did not require any link between their identifier and verification key.
 This makes proving ownership of Indy DIDs more difficult as arbitrary values (including "vanity DIDs") could be used.
 The Indy DID Method Specification accounts for this by introducing an explicit mechanism for self-certification However, this mechanism causes problems with backwards compatibility.

-This proposal implements optional self-certification by including a new field that indicates to the handler whether the submitted nym is self-certifying.
-The self-certification algorithm to be validated on NYM creation is specified by an incrementing integer: NYM transaction version 0 requires no validation of namespace identifier and initial verkey binding is performed, version 1 requires validation according to the `did:sov` method, in which the DID must be the first 16 bytes of the Verification Method public key, and version 2 requires validation according to the `did:indy`, in which the namespace identifier component of the DID (last element) is derived from the initial public key of the DID, using the base58 encoding of the first 16 bytes of the SHA256 of the Verification Method public key.
+This proposal implements optional self-certification by including a new field that indicates to the handler whether the submitted NYM is self-certifying.
+The self-certification algorithm to be validated on NYM creation is specified by an incrementing integer: NYM transaction `version` 0 requires no validation of namespace identifier and initial verkey binding is performed, `version` 1 requires validation according to the `did:sov` method, in which the DID must be the first 16 bytes of the Verification Method public key, and `version` 2 requires validation according to the `did:indy`, in which the namespace identifier component of the DID (last element) is derived from the initial public key of the DID, using the base58 encoding of the first 16 bytes of the SHA256 of the Verification Method public key.

 The NYM transaction version field is optional and defaults to 0, or no validation of namespace identifier and initial verkey binding, if not set.
 It is stored as additional metadata and equal to true or false, but during this interim opt-in period, the transaction does not fail if self-certification evaluates to false.
-Non-self-certifying nym transactions still have the minimum level of security because all transactions need to be signed; self-certifying nym transactions provide a level up in security.
+Non-self-certifying NYM transactions still have the minimum level of security because all transactions need to be signed; self-certifying NYM transactions provide a level up in security.

 ### ATTRIB Deprecation
 The use of ATTRIB is deprecated with the introduction of the `did:indy` DID Method.
 The only common use of ATTRIBs in Hyperledger Indy prior to `did:indy` was to define DIDDoc service endpoints for a DID.
 Since with `did:indy` such a service endpoint can be added directly to the DID (along with any other DIDDoc data) there is no need to continue the use of the older ATTRIB endpoint convention.
 While a Hyperledger Indy client (such as Indy) MAY continue to try to resolve an endpoint ATTRIB when there is no DIDDoc content in a resolved DID, the ongoing practice of using an ATTRIB for that or any other purpose is discouraged.
+This method allows for the retrieval of ATTRIB by `versionId` or `versionTime` as described [below](#resolving-by-versionid-and-versiontime).

-## Reference (might be an appropriate spot for definitions, additional examples, maybe links to more resources or things that informed the implementation)
+## Reference

 ### Resolving by versionId and versionTime
-As described in [Indy DID Method 10.3.1 DID Versions](/https://hyperledger.github.io/indy-did-method/#did-versions), it should be possible to resolve a particular version of a DID based on versionId (corresponding to a transaction sequence number) or on `versionTime`.
+As described in [Indy DID Method 10.3.1 DID Versions](/https://hyperledger.github.io/indy-did-method/#did-versions), this method allows for the resolution of a particular version of a DID based on `versionId` (corresponding to a transaction sequence number) or on `versionTime` (corresponding to a transaction timestamp).

 Indy natively supports retrieving transactions by sequence number using `GET_TXN`.
-Indy also supports retrieving the state of a nym at a particular point in time; however, this is not exposed directly in any read transactions but `GET_TAA` where it is used to check the value of the TAA at a given point in time.
+Indy also supports retrieving the state of a NYM at a particular point in time; however, this is not exposed directly in any read transactions but `GET_TAA` where it is used to check the value of the TAA at a given point in time.

 To support resolving by `versionId` and `versionTime`, two new attributes are added to the `GET_NYM` transaction:
 - `seqNo` (equivalent to `versionId`) - sequence number of the transaction resulting in the state we wish to retrieve
 - `timestamp` (equivalent to `versionTime`) - retrieve state at this timestamp (state exactly at the time or before).
 This value is a POSIX timestamp.

-`seqNo` and `timestamp` are mutually exclusive; if both are present, inform the client of invalid request.
+`seqNo` and `timestamp` are mutually exclusive; if both are present, the client is informed of an invalid request.
 It will be the responsibility of the Resolver to transform a DID URL with these query parameters into the expected transaction format.